PS1TD/OctoDash/Troubleshooting.md

 If you understand what needs to be changed in your config please go ahead and edit it with your favorite text editor.
 You can find the config at `~/.config/octodash/config.json`.

-If you want more information about the config have a look [here](https://github.com/UnchartedBull/OctoDash/wiki/Config).
+If you want more information about the config / settings have a look [here](https://github.com/UnchartedBull/OctoDash/wiki/Setup---Settings).

 ### OctoDash isn't waiting for my board to fully boot
 #### Problem